How many tools a small guesthouse actually needs

-The question is not “what tools does a hostel like this use”.
+The question is not “what tools does a guesthouse like this use”.
 The question is: how many pieces does its stack need to operate professionally, without excess and without gaps?
 The short answer: five core pieces, a sixth strongly recommended, and everything else is debatable.

 Piece 1: PMS (property management system)